artemkv/artemkv.github.io/ai_explainability.md

 - Doctors and judges like it as it is very easy to apply
 - The analogous AI model would learn the list of conditions from data
 - **Generative additive models (GAMs)**: model output as a function of input variables (e.g. linear model)
-- "Additive" means: add several functions of different input variables together
+- "Additive" means: add several functions of different input variables together, to produce a final model
 - Interpretability comes from the visualization of the function (but is questionable)
 - **Prototype selection**: identify K prototypes from the dataset (data points that represent a given class the best), so that, when given a new datapoint, we could classify it by its similarity with one of the K prototypes (with a high probability)
 - Each prototype covers an epsilon-bound neighborhood around it